HugoTian/admin/pa6/README.md

 	eecs485pa6pr.sh

+For this, you will have to commit your hadoop-example directory in your repo.
+For this, remove the dataset directory (because it's very large!) and commit the rest of the hadoop-example directory with your code files to your github repo.

 Output files from your PageRank (non-MapReduce) program should be stored in pa6_secretString/proutput.
 Make sure if the scripts run OK when we type the same script repeatedly.

+We will deduct you by 5 points if you do not follow the folder structure properly.

 You should make the cleaning task include removal of old output directories, etc.
 The example as to how to run MapReduce program is included in the code we provide.